-Some datasources may not be initialized until after network has been brought up.
+Some datasources may not be initialised until after the network has been brought up.
 In this case, cloud-init will attempt to bring up the interfaces specified by the datasource metadata using a network activator discovered by cloudinit.net.activators.select\activators.

-This behavior can be disabled in the cloud-init configuration dictionary, merged from /etc/cloud/cloud.cfg and /etc/cloud/cloud.cfg.d/\:
+This behaviour can be disabled in the cloud-init configuration dictionary, merged from /etc/cloud/cloud.cfg and /etc/cloud/cloud.cfg.d/\: